Contents

 -

 To enter a timestamp value, press Ctrl+Space with the cursor in a timestamp field (illustrated by the red line in the following example).
 Studio prompts with an autocompletion message as shown below.
-Select the message and press Enter to fill the field with the current date and time formatted as a timestamp string.
-You can edit the string to specify another date or time.
+Select the message and press Enter to fill the field with the current date and time or Select date and time formatted as a timestamp string.

 Studio calculates the current time value once per application run, the first time you invoke this feature.
-If you have other timestamp fields in the same Manual Input view, Studio inserts the same timestamp.
+If you have other timestamp fields in the same Manual Input view, Studio inserts the same timestamp value.

 -

-To enter data in a blob field, the view provides a free-form text field where you can enter multiple lines of text to represent the blob data.
+To enter data in a blob field, the forms-based input panel provides a free-form text field where you can enter multiple lines of text to represent the blob data.

 -